GridTools/gridtools/docs/user_manual/Storages.md

 but with different dimensionality you must use a different ID.
 ```

 * **Layout map:** Information about the memory layout.
+The `layout_map` template takes a permuation of the value from `0` to `N-1`, where `N` is the number of dimensions of the storage.
+The values indicate the order of the dimensions by decreasing strides.
 For instance a C array `X[i][j][k]` layout would be equivalent to `layout_map<0,1,2>`.
-The innermost dimension has the highest index.
+The dimension with stride 1 has the highest index.
 A Fortran style array `X[i][j][k]` layout would be equivalent to `layout_map<2,1,0>`.
 There is also the possibility to mask dimensions.
 This means that the storage appears as n-dimensional but the masked dimensions are ignored.
 For instance a `storage_info` with `layout_map<1,-1,0>` describes a 3-dimensional storage but the j dimension is masked.
+In this case the storage behave as a 3D array whose sizes are `(N,1,L)`, when accessing an element `(i,j,k)`, the `j` index is ignored.

 * **Alignment:** Information about the alignment.
 There is the possibility to provide information about how the data points should be aligned in memory.
 This provides a huge performance gain for some architectures (e.g., GPUs).
-The storage module combines the alignment, layout, and halo information in order to align the non-halo data points of the innermost dimension in memory.
+The storage module combines the alignment, layout, and halo information in order to align the non-halo data points of the stride-one dimension in memory.
 The Host backend uses no alignment (`alignment<1>`) by default.
 The Cuda backend uses a default alignment of 32 data elements (`alignment<32>`).

 * **Halo:**
 The halo information has to be passed as type information to the storage info.
 Reason for this is that the proper alignment can only be computed with given halo information.
-The storage info object provides aligned data points (non-halo points) for the innermost dimensions.
+The storage info object provides aligned data points (non-halo points) for the stride 1 dimension.
 The halo information is given as follows: `halo< Sizes... >` where sizes is the halo size of the corresponding dimension.
 E.g.,
 `halo<2,4,0>` is a halo of size 2 in direction I+ and I-, halo of size 4 in direction J+ and J-, and no halo in K.

 **Example**: